 If this experiment could be repeated more data would be collected and more research would be gathered.
-On Tuesday, May 14, 2019 we went to Strawberry Hill, Fairfield for our Trout release.
-While we were there, we hoped to be taking water samples, but were unable to dut to scheduling.
-Next year, we will also be able to take samples from other locations such as the Susquehanna River and eventually the Chesapeake Bay to help compare and get a better understanding.
-Water quality is important because it tells us whether this water that we are testing is good for aquatic plants and animals or harming them.
+Water Quality is important because it tells us whether this water that we are testing is good for aquatic plants and animals or harming them.
 In the future, other protocols like pH of the soil and trees would be studied..